Root systems and diagram calculus. I. Regular extensions of Carter diagrams and the uniqueness of conjugacy classes: Classification of Carter diagrams

 \subsubsection{The Carter diagrams with cycles on $l > 8$ vertices}

-The Dynkin diagram $A_n$ does not contain any Carter diagrams with cycles, see Section \ref{case_An}.
-For the Dynkin diagram $D_n$, we refer to Carter's discussion in \cite[p.
+The Dynkin diagram $A_l$ does not contain any Carter diagrams with cycles, see \S\ref{case_An}.
+For the Dynkin diagram $D_l$, we refer to Carter's discussion in \cite[p.
 13]{Ca72}.
-In this case, there are $2$ types of Carter diagrams (Table \ref{tab_class_Carter}, $l > 8$):
+In this case, there are the two types of Carter diagrams (Table \ref{tab_class_Carter}, $l > 8$):